JakeWharton/platform-collections/README.md

 These collections try and map to the most efficient representation on each platform.
 They do not conform to Kotlin's standard collection interfaces by default.

+Experimental, and all that...

+Update:
+This approach works, but for the foreseeable future I'm just one-off implementing only what I need inside other projects for only that project's targets.
+Doing a full collections API across all targets is too challenging and winds up being too restrictive.

 |             | [`PlatformList<E>`][1] | [`PlatformSet<E>`][2]     | [`PlatformMap<K, V>`][3]   |
 |------------:|------------------------|---------------------------|----------------------------|
 |          JS | [`Array`][4]           | [`Set`][5]                | [`Map`][6]                 |